Market Simulation under Adverse Selection: Introduction

-\begin{itemize} \item Fill Probability: The likelihood that a trader's LO will be executed after being posted in the LOB.
-This probability is influenced by factors such as the position of the order in the queue, the depth of liquidity at that price level, and the frequency and size of incoming market orders.
-As shown in Figure \ref{fig:LOB_Snapshot}, one way to measure depth is by examining the size of the bid and ask queues in the LOB.
-Another approach is to analyze the ratio of the traded volume to the resting LO sizes.
-Table \ref{tab:tabletradesize} provides the mean and median trade sizes per contract for four of the most liquid U.S. futures contracts, calculated using LOB data from April 9, 2024.
+\begin{itemize} \item Fill Probability: The probability that a trader’s LO is executed after being posted in the Limit Order Book (LOB).
+This depends on factors such as the queue position, available liquidity at the price level, and the arrival rate and size of the incoming market orders.
+A common proxy for market depth is the size of the bid and ask queues in the LOB, while a more heuristic alternative considers the ratio of traded volume to resting limit order sizes.
+As an example, see Table \ref{tab:tabletradesize} which reports the mean and median trade sizes per contract for four of the most liquid U.S. futures contracts, computed from LOB data on April 9, 2024.

 \item Adverse fills: A form of adverse selection that occurs when a passive MMs LO is executed at a disadvantageous price.
 Specifically, this happens when the MM’s order is ``picked off," which means that immediately after execution, the new trade position is out of the money when marked-to-market.
 We will demonstrate that adverse fills occur in the majority of trade executions across various assets.
 Based on this empirical evidence, we develop a method to incorporate adverse fills into our proposed trading simulation environment, ensuring a more realistic representation of execution risk. \end{itemize}